nespresso/ntaf/README.md

 ## Integrating NTAF to Your Project

 ### Prerequisites
-* Install Node.js: lastest available 8.X.X version
+* Install Node.js: latest available 8.X.X version

 ### Adding NTAF Package and Configuration to Your Project
 1. Create a new folder <AUTOMATED_TESTS> in your project to host your automated tests.